Swank Diet and MS

 Dr. Swank developed his own study that spanned 35 years and tracked over 150 MS patients.
 Half of the participants followed the low-fat Swank diet outlined below.
 The other half continued to consume a standard western dietone that was high in saturated fat and contained plenty of dairy products and meats.
 The results were almost unbelievable.
-During the first 3 years, an 80% reduction of MS exacerbations resulted in the low-fat diet participants.
-Only 5 % of these patients suffered any deterioration after 35 years.
+During the first 3 years, an 80 percent reduction of MS exacerbations resulted in the low-fat diet participants.
+Only 5 percent of these patients suffered any deterioration after 35 years.

 The Swank diet is more effective when started early on in the course of MS. Later stages and more severe illness do not respond as well.

 - restrict saturated fats to less than 10 grams per day (3 tsp)

 - eat deep ocean fish 2 to 3 times a week

 - supplement cod liver oil (1 tsp) or flax seed oil (2 Tbs) daily

 - eliminate hydrogenated fats like margarine and vegetable shortenings (read labels on all processed foods)

 - eat normal amounts of protein from fish and soy, legumes etc.